 Summary: Asking your website visitors too many survey questions can do more harm than good.
 Be strategic and ask only a few – try to limit them to the 5 best website survey questions.

-Surveys can be double-edged swords.
-On the one hand, the tools required come with obvious, glaring setbacks.
-Many of the tools required to conduct surveys properly don’t come cheap — see here for iPerceptions.
-(You need to contact OpinionLab and ForeSee for pricing.)
+Web surveys can be double-edged swords.
+On the one hand, the tools required to conduct surveys properly come with obvious, glaring setbacks.
+Web survey tools don’t come cheap.
 Cost (and cost justification) is just one of your headaches, however.
 The other ones can be decidedly more fatal.

 There’s a better way to do this.

-What you need to do is think about (and make the company think about) what the survey offers that Google Analytics, Omniture, WebTrends, CoreMetrics or any other traffic monitoring tool will NOT tell you, namely:
+What you need to do is think about (and make the company think about) what the survey offers that Google Analytics, Adobe Analytics, WebTrends, or any other traffic monitoring tool will NOT tell you, namely:

 You need to drastically reduce the number of questions you ask.
-These are the five I suggest because from them you can start testing for solutions.
+These are the five best website survey questions I suggest because from them you can start testing for solutions.
 You can have more than these, but try to bring down the total number of questions to below 15, if you can, for a healthy response rate.

 Question 1: What are you looking for on the website?

 A good variant is, “Why did you come to the website?”